Laird-Expert/Laird-API/task/status_xml.md

 This will advise you on the status of your case

-You will need to provide the task ID that you originally recenived when you submitted the task.
+You will need to provide the task ID that you originally recived when you submitted the task.

 *  This is a **GET** request